Sarah Wescot-Williams

-Sarah A. Wescot-Williams (born 8 April 1956) is the leader of the Democratic Party of Sint Maarten and the first Prime Minister of Sint Maarten.
-Wescot-Williams is the current President of Parliament, a role she has occupied on five separate occasions.
-Even though her party only managed to secure two seats in the Sint Maarten general election of 2010, she was selected as prime minister in the coalition agreement between United People and the Democratic Party.
+Sarah A. Wescot-Williams (born 8 April 1956) is the leader of the Democratic Party of Sint Maarten and was the first Prime Minister of Sint Maarten.
+Wescot-Williams is the current President of Parliament, the parliament's presiding officer, a role she has occupied on five occasions.

+Following the 2010 establishment of Sint Maarten as an independent country and the holding of general elections, Wescot-Williams was selected as prime minister as part of a coalition agreement between the Democratic Party and the United People's Party.

-Following the collapse of the first Wescot-Williams cabinet in April 2012, she was again designated Prime Minister in the second Wescot-Williams cabinet installed on 21 May 2012.
+After the collapse of the first Wescot-Williams cabinet in April 2012, she was again designated Prime Minister in the second Wescot-Williams cabinet installed on 21 May 2012.

 On 19 December 2014, Wescot-Williams was succeeded as prime minister by Marcel Gumbs.